mokolabs/jquery.picky.js/README.md

 jquery.picky.js is a jQuery plugin that provides simple client-side date validation.

+### Features

+Instead of giving users annoying messages about invalid dates, jquery.picky.js seamlessly prevents users from entering bad dates in the first place.
+It does this by automatically updating day select options with the correct number of days for the selected month and year (even after the month and year change).

+### How does it work?

+jquery.picky.js piggybacks on the Date object in Javascript.
+Each time a select value changes, the plugin will verify the selected date is a valid Date object.
+If not, it will decrement the day value until a valid date is found.

-### installation
+### Installation

-- git clone git@github.com:mokolabs/picky.git
+- Download the plugin from git@github.com:mokolabs/picky.git
-- copy jquery.picky.js into your javascript directory
+- Copy jquery.picky.js into your javascript directory
-- add jquery.picky.js to your document head
+- Add jquery.picky.js to your document head

-### usage
+### Usage

     <script>
       $(document).ready(function () {